Download a PDF of Presentations by Category

 Shaky Leaves … YES!

-Shaky Trees … NO! - Best Searching on Ancestry.com
+Shaky Trees … NO! - Best Uses of Ancestry Trees

-SO much wonderful information is available on Ancestry.com that we cannot ignore it, but we must guard against making errors that result in “shaky foundations” in our family trees.
+SO much wonderful information is available on Ancestry.com in THEIR thousands of Family Trees that we cannot ignore it, but we must guard against making errors that result in “shaky foundations” in OUR family trees.
 This session will explore tips, techniques, and strategies to minimize the risks and maximize the results.

 Starting Research (with Hidden Treasures You Already Own)